Continuity Is a Runtime Problem

 The system notices too.

-Observed reality outranks interpretation.
+Observed reality outranks interpretation

 That principle quietly stabilized almost everything.

-Operational trails became more important than explanations.
-Runtime evidence became more trustworthy than speculative architecture diagrams.
-The organism consistently improved whenever it grounded itself in touched reality instead of inferred confidence.
+The organism consistently improved whenever it grounded itself in touched operational reality instead of inferred confidence.

 Which is probably not just a software observation.